-Landlocked and inaccessible, Rwanda is one of the last areas of Africa to be exposed to Europeans.
-In 1899 the Tutsi king allows Germany to establish a protectorate over the country.
-Following the outbreak of the First World War in 1914 the Germans are chased out by troops from the neighbouring Belgian Congo.
-After the war the League of Nations, the forerunner to the United Nations (UN), confirms Belgian control.
+Rwanda is one of the last areas of Africa to be exposed to Europeans.
+The Tutsi king allows Germany to establish a protectorate over the country in 1899.
+The Germans are chased out by troops from the neighbouring Belgian Congo following the outbreak of the First World War in 1914.
+The League of Nations confirms Belgian colonial control after the war.

-Mini biography: Born on 16 August 1941 in the commune of Giciye in the northwest of Rwanda.
+Born on 16 August 1941 in the commune of Giciye in the northwest of Rwanda.
 He is a Hutu.
-According to Bagosora his family is "Christian and relatively well-off."
+According to Bagosora, his family is "Christian and relatively well-off".
 His father is a teacher.

-Bagosora will become an anti-Tutsi extremist, believing the Hutu are the "legitimate possessors of the region, where they lived 'harmoniously' with the Twa since the ninth century."
+Bagosora becomes an anti-Tutsi extremist, believing the Hutu are the "legitimate possessors of the region, where they lived 'harmoniously' with the Twa since the ninth century".

 Bagosora pursues a career in the Rwandan Army.
 In 1964 he graduates from the Ecole des Officiers (School for Officers) in Kigali with the rank of second lieutenant.
 He undergoes military training in Belgium and France, receiving a certificate in advanced military studies from France's staff college.

 He is made second-in-command of the Ecole Supérieure Militaire (Higher Military School) in Kigali, then commander of the Kanombe Military Camp, also in Kigali.
 In June 1992 he is appointed directeur de cabinet (cabinet director) to the minister of defence.

 Bagosora retires from the Rwandan Army on 23 September 1993 with the rank of colonel but continues to act as cabinet director to the minister of defence.
 He retains this position up until the time he flees the country in July 1994.